Today I will dismantle a Dell XPS 15z.

 Insert a piece of soft plastic (I’m using the guitar pick) between the expansion ports cover and bottom case and pry it out.

 Remove two screws located under the cover.

-Now you can start separating the bottom cover from the laptop.
+Now you can start separating the bottom cover.

 Remove the bottom cover.